arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 {{3}}
 *****

-For example, here are some sample queries, each of which take place on just a single table.
+For example, here are three different sample queries, each of which take place on just a single table.

+--{{3}}--
+What do you think the **name of the table** is in the first example query?

 <!-- data-readOnly="true" -->
 ```sql